How To Spring Clean Your Finances

 4. Exchange the Change

 If you don't have a change jar, start one!
 If you do, take it to the bank.
 Even though we use our credit cards often, we still accumulate tons of change from our dollar bills throughout the year.
 Keeping your change is not only responsible but good financial planning.
 Your change jar may just feed your summer fund (see above).
+For parents, this may also be an excellent way to start an IRA or college fund for your children.

 5. Go Paperless

 Going paperless is one way to ensure your home and finances stay clean and tidy throughout the year.
 Instead, start getting email alerts for all of your banking and investing.
 This not only saves paper but time and energy when you want to see an update on your finances.
 It may even force you to take a deeper look at your day-to-day finances instead of throwing that mail in the trash.
+One great tip is to create a new email address specifically for financial matters.
+This way you don't ignore your important emails thinking that they are spam.

 Did we miss something?
 How do you spring clean your finances?